 Regardless of the duration of the contract, you can terminate your contract:

-The Spanish government provides the full details of rental law in Spain on its website.
-Be aware that it is only in Spanish.
+The Spanish government provides the full details of rental law in Spain on its website (in Spanish).

 Finally, be aware that utilities and payment of bills fall under the responsibility of the tenant.
 Most rentals are leased without utilities, unless you have a different agreement with your landlord.

 Rental law in Spain is on the tenant’s side.
-Even if a tenant stops paying rent for a long period of time, it is difficult for a landlord to evict them.
-Shutting off utilities and changing locks to make the property unhabitable for the tenant be considered harassment, and a landlord might even be fined for taking such measures.
+Even if a tenant stops paying rent for a long period of time, it’s difficult for a landlord to evict them.
+Shutting off utilities and changing locks to make the property unhabitable for the tenant can be considered harassment, and a landlord might even be fined for taking such measures.

 Eviction processes in Spain have to go through social services in order to determine the tenant’s current situation and set an adequate date for the eviction.

-Whether you are waiting for your home to be ready or just have not found the right spot, sorting out a place to stay on a short-term basis upon arrival is a good idea.
+Whether you’re waiting for your home to be ready or just have not found the right spot, sorting out a place to stay on a short-term basis upon arrival is a good idea.
 There are many websites to look up temporary rentals or monthly furnished rentals, such as Airbnb or Uniplaces.
 These sites are targeted at tourists and people looking to rent for just a few months.
-Of course, renting an apartment from Airbnb or Uniplaces might turn out more expensive than renting a regular half furnished apartment.
+Of course, renting an apartment from Airbnb or Uniplaces might turn out more expensive than renting a regular half-furnished apartment.

-There usually is a minimum renting period of 12 months.
-If you terminate your contract before the first six months, you will have to pay the remaining months of the year’s contract.
+There is no fixed minimum renting period, as it depends on the type of contract.
+If you terminate your contract before the first six months, you may have to pay compensation, depending on what was agreed in the contract.

 Looking for property to buy in Spain as a foreigner?
 This guide will give you an insight into the process and steps for buying a home in Spain and the current house prices, as well as the requirements needed to buy property.
-If you are wondering if you will get citizenship or permanent residence in Spain when buying a house, the answer is no. Acquiring Spanish land does not automatically grant you citizenship.
-It does, on the other hand, give you access to a Golden Visa.
+If you’re wondering if you’ll get citizenship or permanent residence in Spain when buying a house, the answer is no. Acquiring Spanish land doesn’t automatically grant you citizenship.

-If you are looking to buy property as a foreigner, you will be happy to know that there are no restrictions on property ownership in Spain.
-If your biggest wish was to own a farm and a vineyard in the countryside of Spain, then pack your bags because you can have all that.
+If you’re looking to buy property as a foreigner, you’ll be happy to know that there are no restrictions on property ownership in Spain.
+If your biggest wish was to own a farm and a vineyard in the countryside of Spain, then pack your bags, because you can have all that.

 However, there are some requirements you need to look out for.
 In general, all foreigners need to have an NIE (foreigners’ identity number).
-Non-EU nationals will also need a visa, mortgage and insurance to be able to buy property.
+Non-EU nationals do not need a visa to buy property, but they must obtain a NIE, open a Spanish bank account, and justify the origin of their funds.
 Hiring a lawyer to handle the closing deal and a mortgage offer might be a good idea.

-Buying a House in Spain: Process and Steps
+Buying a house in Spain: Process & Steps

 There are several ways you can search for property in Spain.
 Your best bet is to look at different sources, such as specific websites, local real estate agents, magazines, and newspapers.